vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

 Before conducting your first whiteboard design session:

--   Read the Attendee guide (including the case study) and Trainer guide
+-   Read the Student guide (including the case study) and Trainer guide.

 -   Become familiar with all key points and activities.